Alexander Garden Obelisk: Russian Empire

+Since the initial plan did not gain the approval of the Academy of Arts, it took some time to correct the shortcomings as direct work on the construction of the monument only began in the spring of 1914.
+The ceremony of the unveiling was held on April 18, 1914.
 Then there was a parade in the garden of the Troops.
 The parade was commanded by the commander of the 1st Grenadier Brigade, Major General Holmsen.
-The Parade Commander of the Moscow Military District the General-of-Cavalry Pavel Adamovich Pleve, appearing in the middle of the Front Troops, proclaimed a toast for your Adored Sovereign Master of the Russian Land of the Emperor and the whole Reigning House.
-The Troops, taking "On-Guard" position, replied with thunderous, long smolkowski cheers; the orchestra played God Save The Tsar!
-Then, General Pavel Adamovich Pleve declared a toast to the prosperity and welfare of the city of Moscow, built a glorious monument, "Wow Moscow!" said General Pavel Adamovich Pleve, and in response to this, there was a mighty Bang; the orchestra played the March of the Transfiguration.
-I. D. mayor, V. D. Bryansk on behalf of the City of Moscow thanked the General P. A. Pleve and proclaimed a toast.
+The Parade Commander of the Moscow Military District the General-of-Cavalry Pavel Adamovich Pleve, appearing in the middle of the Front Troops, proclaimed a toast for the "Adored Sovereign Master of the Russian Land of the Emperor and the whole Reigning House."
+The Troops, taking "On-Guard" position, replied with thunderous, long cheers; the orchestra played God Save The Tsar!
+Then, Pleve made a toast to the "prosperity and welfare of the city of Moscow".
+In response to this, there was a mighty Bang; the orchestra played the March of the Transfiguration.
+Acting mayor, Victor Bryansky thanked general Pleve on behalf of the City of Moscow and made a toast.
 Then the Troops were overlooked by the Ceremonial March.
-General P. A. Pleve thanked valiant and held a military unit. ("Moscow News" No. 134 – June 11, 1914).